kernelorg-mirror/linux_kernel_git_mcgrof_linux-next/Documentation/admin-guide/tainted-kernels.rst

      produce extremely unusual kernel structure layouts (even performance pathological ones), which is important to know when debugging.
 Set at build time.

+ 18) ``Q`` used by device drivers to annotate that the device driver's firmware has crashed and the device's operation has been severely affected.
+The device may be left in a crippled state, requiring full driver removal / addition, system reboot, or it is unclear how long recovery will take.